brianbier/brianbier.github.io/README.md

 Currently the site is under heavy construction but in a few weeks it will look great.

 Checkout the site here: <http://brianbier.github.io/>

-Languages Used:
+** Currently only the homepage,blog, and read post are working.
+The entire site is responsive. ** Languages Used:

 * Html